YashAnand1/UnderstandingLDAP/README.md

 An analogical explanation of the same is as follows:
 > It works like a phonebook where details can be searched and data is stored in a hierarchical manner / like a tree structure.

+Provided below is a slightly more detailed explanation of LDAP - which consists of LDAP Client for Users & LDAP Server for data storage.
 #### Protocol

 The word protocol is equated with guidelines or rules that govern actions or behaviours.
-In networking, a protocol is a set of instructions or rules that computers within a network follow to talk to eachother.
+Similarly in networking, a protocol is a set of instructions or rules that computers within a network follow to talk to eachother.

-Within the context of LDAP, some of the established protocol or rule or guideline that is expected to be followed for accessing directories is as follows.
-One such rule defines how the Client-Server interaction will handle authentication and authorisation and how client will talk to directory server.
+Within the context of LDAP, one such rule from the established rules that are expected to be followed, defines how the Client-Server interaction will handle authentication and authorisation and how client will talk to directory server.
 It should be noted that interaction can also be held anonymously without authentication, if allowed by server admins.

-Simply speaking, this Protocol or rule explains how communication will be held for accessing the data or content belonging within the LDAP directory.
+Simply speaking, this Protocol or rule explains how communication will be held for accessing the data from the Directory Server or content belonging within the LDAP directory.

 #### Directory

-A directory is a structured way of organising information for easy access like a catalogue, employee directory, phone book, library card, emergency contact list, traditional mobile phonebook/contact list, etc.
+A directory is a structured way of organising information for easy access like a [catalogue](https://www.visme.co/templates/catalogs/), employee directory, phone book, library card, emergency contact list, etc.

-LDAP's directory is similar to the traditional 'ContactList' from cellphones contains contacts with their phone-numbers and additional information in the form of directory.
+LDAP's directory is similar to the **traditional** 'ContactList' from cellphones that contain contacts with their phone-numbers and additional attributes in the form of a directory.
 However, it should be noted that [LDAP's directory is Hierarchical and not Flat type](https://stackoverflow.com/questions/40558806/best-directory-structure-for-static-files-hierarchical-vs-flat), like the 'ContactList'.
-In this application, there would be no groupings or categories and all entries of contacts will independent of eachother but still on the same level.
+In this application therefore, there would be no groupings or categories and all entries of contacts will be independent of eachother but still be on the same level.
 There would also be some disadvantages of this flat format:
-- If contact list becomes too long, navigating would be difficult
+- If contact list became too long, navigating would be difficult
 - There will be no clear organisation for saving contacts and forming groups

-LDAP's directory uses hierarchical Real life examples of a hierarchical directory can be table of content, the output of the 'tree' command, a detailed-plan for a pyramid scheme, etc.
+Some of the real life examples of a hierarchical directory that I have come up with are:
+- The [output](https://unix.stackexchange.com/questions/127063/tree-command-output-with-pure-7-bit-ascii-output) of the 'tree' command
+- A detailed-plan for a pyramid scheme
+- Table of content

 Within the context of LDAP, a directory is a database whose speciality is fast filtered searching from a huge hierarchical data.
 LDAP's directory can be used to store information like user authentication, authorisation and other information:
 - **Authentication**: Verifying the identity of a user or system - Is the User/Pass correct?
 - **Authorisation**: Defines what a user is allowed and not allowed to do - Example: Role Based Access Control, users not allowed to open admin-marked files.